EEYale/WebMappingResources/TreesWithLeaflet/README.md

 3) Unzip the compressed folder and move the `TreesWithLeaflet` folder to your desktop.
 4) The important files we will work with are:
 	- `index.html` is a working html file that produces a web map that we will see in our browser window.
-	- `shell.html` contains the basic htmp structure we will fill in with code to build our web maps.
+	- `shell.html` contains the basic html structure we will fill in with code to build our web maps.
 	- `dixwellTrees.geojson` is a file that contains all the tree data that we will be mapping.

 ### Part Two: Fire up a local web server